MCDevKit/cmcc-docs/json-templating-engine/types.md

 layout: page
 parent: JSON Templating Engine
 title: Basic types
-nav_order: 4
+nav_order: 0
 ---

 # Basic Data Types

-JsonTE supports all fundamental data types found in JSON, as well as an additional `semver` type for representing [semantic versioning](https://semver.org/).
-The basic data types in JsonTE are:
+JsonTE supports all fundamental data types found in JSON, an additional `semver` type for representing [semantic versioning](https://semver.org/), and a `lambda` type for inline functions.
+The data types in JsonTE are:
 - `null`
 - `boolean`
 - `number`